byu-cs-260-spring-2019/lab-5-photo-bomb-victoria-skylan/tutorials/part3.md

 This lets the webpack development server that is started by `npm run serve` proxy the requests for the API and send them to your node server.

-Note we are using a different port this time.
-This will ensure it does not conflict with your previous projects.

 Go to [Part 4](/tutorials/part4.md).